Daqarta

 In this Tempo Voice mode, a numeral or symbol (or an empty space) in Note Pattern is relative to the input note.
 The Pattern Key note is normally completely ignored.

-However, Pattern Key is used in special cases: If the Key Pivot option is selected via the KP Changes script command (see below), then the Pattern Key note is the "pivot note".
+However, Pattern Key is used in special cases: If the Key Pivot option is selected via the YP Changes script command (see below), then the Pattern Key note is the "pivot note".
 In this case, incoming notes above Pattern Key become notes the same distance below it, and vice-versa.
 (See Buffer Pivot for an analogous operation on buffer data.)

 Also, when the Note PreScale option is active, the incoming note has +/-Note added to it before the Scale operation instead of afterwards.
 Scale assumes that a 'C' is the root or tonic of the scale, but if PreScale is active then Pattern Key can be set to any other scale root.
 This is done internally by adding the difference between the Pattern Key note and 60 (Middle C) before the Scale operation.

-Changes Script:
+MIDI Changes Script:

-KP v= n sets Voice v Key Pivot state to the value n.
+YPv=n sets Voice v Key Pivot state to the value n.
 If n is zero, the Pivot state is off; any other value sets it on.

 See also MIDI Voice Setup Dialogs, Pitch-to-MIDI dialog, Pitch Track Toolbox - Overview